RossielCS/Weather-App/README.md

 ## :gem:  Features
 - It displays the temperature in three different formats.
-- The style colors change depending if it is day or night.
+- The style colors change depending on if it is day or night.
-- It displays a message if the user tries to make search with the input field empty or if it could not find the city.
+- It shows a message if the user tries to make a search with the input field empty or if it could not find the city.

 ## :woman:  Author